Go to all posts

 Bethesda games have always left you to make your own decision, with the occasional necessary hand holding.
 Outer Worlds could be considered Obsidian's magnum opus, if Fallout: New Vegas didn't already exist, as it captures humor in the anxiety, heart break, and dying worlds in a late-late-late-late-stage-capitalist universe.

 Starfield has factions, that do stuff I'm sure.
 In the first 10 hours of gameplay I've met the Constellation faction, and fought two of the pirate/mercenary factions.
-Someone asked me to sign up for a military/security job, and a I got a job interview after filling out a questionnaire at a kiosk.
+Someone asked me to sign up for a military/security job, and I got a job interview after filling out a questionnaire at a kiosk.
 Now go explore space.

 I don't want it to sound like I'm not having fun.
 It is fun, if you like Bethesda games, it is certainly one of those.
 To boil it down to Skyrim In Space or Fallout In The Stars doesn't do it justice.

-Apples aren't oranges permalink
+Jump to heading Apples aren't oranges

 This is new territory, and I get that.
 I intend on playing more of it, to play multiple times, and to see what paths different choices will lead me down.
 Under no circumstances should your takeaway be "don't play this game."
 Play it.
 It is a good game.